AbhilashAynipully/moms-kitchen/README.md

 Thank you Mr Anthony Ugwu for being a great mentor, I couldn't have asked for a better mentor.
 He guided me through this projects with his feedback and suggestions.
 Showed me the right path to complete my first project successfully.

  ### Content
-- Written content for the Chefs was contributed by my wife who is the the daughter chef.
+- Written content for the Chefs was contributed by my wife who is the daughter chef.
 - Written content for the dessert gulab jamun under special was obtained from wikipedia.
 - Written content for the vegetable biriyani was obtained from the website www.indianhealthyrecipes.com.